tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 076.md

 - Sihrr gives the Pale Mans book to the Queen.
 - We leave buckle down, and are attacked again outside and defeat a wisp thing.
 - We short rest in the clocktower, then activate the tower.
 - Keth pushes a button.
-We're all chrono-anchoring?
+We're all chrono-anchored?
+We have a save point now that one of us can reset.
+- Keth peers outside a window slit.
+The building does not appear to be destroyed anymore.
+-